 A little Angelina goes a long way!
 Small amounts carded in with your wool before hand-spinning add a little zip to your yarn.
 Just a little of it peeking out here and there in surface design is very effective.

-Angelina Fiber is a very fine (@ 5 microns), unique fiber.
-Light reflective, as well as light refractive, Angelina is incredibly luminescent, while (unlike regular metallics) it has an extremely soft hand.
+Angelina Fiber is a very fine (@ 5 microns) unique fiber.
+Light reflective, as well as light refractive, Angelina is incredibly luminescent with an extremely soft hand.
 Blended with other fibers in amounts as small as 2%, it gives sparkle and highlight to your yarn.